 On January 22, 2016, NantHealth executed a demand promissory note in favor of the Company.
 The principal amount of the initial advance made by the Company to NantHealth totaled \$20,000.
 On March 8, 2016, the Company made a second advance to NantHealth for \$20,000.
 The note receivable bears interest at a per annum rate of 5.0%, compounded annually and computed on the basis of the actual number of days elapsed and a year of 365 or 366 days, as the case may be.
 The unpaid principal and any accrued and unpaid interest on the note receivable are due and payable by NantHealth on demand by the Company.
 NantHealth may prepay the outstanding amount at any time, either in whole or in part, without premium or penalty and without the prior consent of the Company.
-On May 9, 2016, NantHealth executed an amended and restated demand promissory note in favor of the Company which provides that all unpaid principal of each advance owed to the Company and any accrued and unpaid interest will convert automatically into shares of NantHealth's common stock at the time of pricing of NantHealth's initial public offering ("IPO") based on the IPO price.
-No other terms of the note receivable were changed.
+During May and June of 2016, NantHealth executed amendments to the demand promissory note in favor of the Company, which provide that all unpaid principal of each advance owed to the Company and any accrued and unpaid interest will convert automatically into shares of NantHealth's common stock after the pricing of NantHealth's initial public offering ("IPO") and immediately after the conversion of NantHealth from a limited liability company to a corporation.
+On June 1, 2016, after the occurrence of both of these events, approximately \$40,590 of principal and accrued interest was converted into equity of NantHealth and the Company was issued approximately 2,899 shares of NantHealth's common stock.